Top 20 Moldovan Foods: A Flavor-trip Through the Local Cuisine

 The ingredients make this dessert an explosion of flavor!
 They consist of vanilla, lemon rind, jam or marmalade, cinnamon sugar, walnuts, rum extract, raisins (depending on your taste preferences), and of course, some Turkish delight.

-Local citizens usually serve them on holidays and special occasions.
-Every housewarming party host knows that all the guests will enjoy savoring every bite of the pastries, accompanied with a glass of Alb de Purcari wine.
+Locals usually serve them on holidays and special occasions.
+Every housewarming party host knows that all guests will savor every bite of the pastries, accompanied with a glass of Alb de Purcari wine.

 It’s very popular at parties, weddings, and birthdays.
-Even if someone doesn’t like sweets, there’s no doubt they’ll change their mind when taking a bite of this melt-in-your-mouth cake.
+Even those not keen on sweets will change their mind when taking a bite of this melt-in-your-mouth cake.
 And of course, one of the main ingredients of the smetanik filling is…sour cream, that’s right!
 Just imagine the incredible taste of sour cream sweetened with sugar and flavored with vanilla.

 You’ve just found out about some of the exciting foods you can savor on a trip to Moldova.
-Of course, each time you visit a local restaurant or café, you’ll find recipes are being extensively updated and modified.
+Of course, each time you visit a local restaurant or café, you’ll find recipes that are continually being updated and modified.

 However, despite the diversity of the rich tastes and exquisite flavors, the one ingredient that will forever remain an irreplaceable part of each Moldovan dish is, without a doubt, fresh, dense sour cream.